psr-7/psr-7.github.io/index.md

 I don't know.

 #### Can URI be used to identify Responses and other message types?
 Yes, always implement ->getURI() on all message types.
-URIs are solid base to identify, validate and compare http resources.
+URIs are solid base to identify, validate and compare http resources and unthinkable without.

 ### UriInterface